Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Connection through ideal nonreciprocal elements

-Notice that the quantization of non-reciprocal systems is fraught with difficulties, as attested by the scarcity of actual constructions in the literature.
-Here we have illustrated in particular how our technique solves and clarifies the issue of time reversal symmetry, for definiteness.
+Notice that the quantisation of nonreciprocal systems is fraught with difficulties, as attested by the scarcity of actual constructions in the literature.
+Here we have illustrated in particular how our technique solves and clarifies the issue of time-reversal symmetry, for definiteness.
 Other issues, such as possible divergences in Lamb shifts and other measurable quantities, are also addressed with our technique, as we will portray in the next section.

-In summary, we have presented a systematic quantization procedure for ideal nonreciprocal devices coupled to transmission lines, by using the doubled presentation of the telegrapher's equation and discarding the uncoupled nondynamical sector.
+In summary, we have presented a systematic quantisation procedure for ideal nonreciprocal devices coupled to transmission lines, by using the doubled presentation of the telegrapher's equation and discarding the uncoupled nondynamical sector.